craftingcity/The-Known-World/Gudeliva.md

 > A tall greyskin drow.
 They are wearing a simple dark brown cloak and a long curved scabbard.

-Gudeliva is one of the few guides of the Underdark, and works in the Lolth-Drow and Duergar
+Gudeliva is one of the few guides of the Underdark, and works in the Lolth-Drow and Duergar territories.

-A politic of theirs that players would interact with.
 ### The Checklist
 - Safety
 	- Follow my guidance to the word!